void-type/PaymentCalculator/README.md

 Payment Calculator is a loan amortization calculator made with C#.Net and WPF on .Net Core 3.0.

+PaymentCalculator only runs on Windows at this time.

 To run, download the latest [release](https://github.com/void-type/Payment_Calculator_WPF/releases) and run the PaymentCalculator.exe executable.

+Releases 2.2.0 and later are single file applications.
+The portable version is larger, but only requires the single exe file run.
+The framework version requires the [.Net Core 3.0 runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) to be installed.

-Releases 2.0.0 and later require [.Net Core 3.0 runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) to be installed.
+Releases 2.0.0 to 2.1.X require the [.Net Core 3.0 runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0) to be installed.

-Prior releases were built with .Net Framework 4.6.1 and should run on Windows 7 and up without any installs.
+Releases prior to 2.0.0 were built with .Net Framework 4.6.1 and should run on Windows 7 and later without any extra installs.

 ## Features